Juan Cailles

-Juan Kauppama Cailles (born Juan Cailles y Kauppama; November 10, 1871 – June 28, 1951) was a Filipino of French-Indian descent.
+Juan Cailles y Kauppama (November 10, 1871 – June 28, 1951) was a Filipino general and politician.
 A member of the revolutionary movement Katipunan, he was a commanding officer of the Philippine Revolutionary Army who served during the Philippine Revolution and Philippine–American War.
 He later served as a provincial governor of Laguna and a representative from Mountain Province.

 Early life

-Cailles was born in Nasugbu, Batangas, to Hippolyte Cailles, from Lyon, France and María Kauppama of Kerala in what was then British India.
+Cailles was born in Nasugbu, Batangas, to Hippolyte Auguste Cailliez (Spanish: Hipólito Agosto Cailles y Michelot), who was born on November 5, 1837 in Valmondois, France, and Maria Kauppama (Spanish: María Caupama) of Srirangapatna in what was then British India.
 He was the fifth of seven children together with siblings León, Julia, Isidoro, Julio, Victoria and Cecilia.

 His early education was at the house of Olvidio Caballero and he graduated from the Jesuit-run Escuela Normal in Manila (now Ateneo de Manila University).

 He became a teacher and taught for five years in the public schools of Amaya, Tanza and Rosario, Cavite.